President Masayuki Aoki

 March 2020 (Act.)

-This Bridge Report overviews the financial results of Ubicom Holdings, Inc. for the first half of the term ending Mar.
-2021.
+This Bridge Report overviews the financial results of Ubicom Holdings, Inc. for the fiscal year ended Mar.
+2021, future initiatives, and interview with President Aoki and more.

 Table of Contents

-2. The First Half of Fiscal Year ending March 2021 Earnings Results
+2. Fiscal Year ended March 2021 Earnings Results

 <Reference: Regarding Corporate Governance>